ansys/pyansys-sound/doc/source/index.rst

 `Ansys DPF`_ and the DPF Sound plugin.
 It is a Python wrapper which implements classes on top of DPF Sound operators.

-For information demonstrating the behavior and usage of PyDPF Sound, see the :doc:`examples/index` section, or navigate through the cards below.
+For information demonstrating the behavior and usage of PyAnsys Sound, see the :doc:`examples/index` section, or navigate through the cards below.

 .. grid:: 1 1 2 2